How to Use the Kelly Criterion Calculator

 Kelly Calculator Inputs

-To use a Kelly Criterion calculator, you need to enter:
+To use this Kelly Criterion calculator, you need to enter:

 Finding Fair Win Probability